-Legend Official Trailer #1 (2015) Tom Hardy, Emily Browning Crime Thriller Movie HD, Zero Media, StudiocanalUK, http://www.youtube.com and photographs © Universal Pictures
+Legend Official Trailer #1 (2015) Tom Hardy, Emily Browning Crime Thriller Movie HD, Zero Media, StudiocanalUK and photographs © Universal Pictures

 The first film, The Krays (1990) starred the Kemp brothers – Martin and Gary – and both guitarists – and in Gary’s case backing singer – from the 1980s

-The brothers criminal career is shown in the initial as they take part control of a nightclub through less friendly means.
+The brothers criminal career is shown in the initial scenes when they take part control of a nightclub.
+But through less friendly means.
 As Reggie and Frances continue dating, she is taken to his nightclub, it is seen as an almost glamorous lifestyle.
 In almost child like awe, it impresses her.
 Reggie name drops some of the more famous clientele attending his club to his love sick date.
 She also meets fellow gang members and Ronnie’s boyfriend, Teddy (Taron Egerton).

 Weeper Rating: /10